 However, when there are more items than agents, and agents can receive several items, things become better, because the advantage towards agents who come early in the sequence can be compensated by a higher number of items received by those who come later.
 Suppose, as a simple example, that three items have to be assigned to two agents, A(nn) and B(ob).
 Assuming that Ann picks first, there are three CSDs: AAA (Ann picks all items), AAB (Ann picks two, Bob one), and ABB (Ann picks one, Bob two).
 It is intuitively clear that ABB is optimal, but how can optimality be defined?
 With four items, things are less clear: AAAA and AAAB are clearly less desirable than AABB and ABBB, but which of these two should we choose?
 And what if we have five agents and seventeen items?

-To sum up: strategyproofness leaves us almost no choice but (constrained) serial dictatorship; some CSDs are intuitively better than others.
+To sum up: strategyproofness leaves us almost no choice but (constrained) serial dictatorship; some are intuitively better than others.
 What remains to be done is to {\em define formal optimality criteria for choosing between CSDs}, and to {\em compute optimal ones}.
-Our paper addresses these two questions.
+Our paper addresses these questions.

-A way of answering the first question has been suggested by Bouveret and Lang~\cite{BouveretL11}, and further studied by Kalinowski, Narodytska and Walsh~\cite{KalinowskiNW13} (in the more general context of {\em picking sequences}).\footnote{Picking sequences are more general than CSDs because agents don't necessarily pick their items in a row; for instance, the sequence where Ann picks one item, Bob two, and Ann picks the last remaining item, is not a CSD.
-CSDs coincide with {\em non-interleaving} picking sequences.} A way of measuring the efficiency and fairness of a constrained serial dictatorship consists in estimating the {\em expected social welfare}, according to some social welfare functional (egalitarian, Nash, utilitarian) \cite{DASPREMONT2002459}\footnote{If our main objective is {\em fairness}, utilitarian social welfare may not fit well.
+A way of answering the first question has been suggested by \citet{BouveretL11}, and further studied by \citet{KalinowskiNW13} (in the more general context of {\em picking sequences}).\footnote{Picking sequences are more general as agents don't necessarily pick their items in a row; for instance, the sequence where Ann picks one item, Bob two, and Ann picks the last remaining item, is not a CSD.
+Round Robin (perfect alternation) is another example.
+CSDs coincide with {\em non-interleaving} picking sequences.} A way of measuring the efficiency and fairness of a CSD consists in estimating the {\em expected social welfare}, according to some social welfare functional \cite{DASPREMONT2002459} -- egalitarian, Nash, utilitarian\footnote{If our main objective is {\em fairness}, utilitarian social welfare may not fit well.